 S10 The design of the site incorporates Crime Prevention Through Environmental Design principles (CPTED).

-Please explain: Staff Comments -Secure site with controlled points of entry/exit. -Exits directly to discharge to the street - no hiding placesResidential is all above gradeVisitor parking parking contained and separate from residential parking spaces.
-Plan references:
+Please explain: Staff Comments Secure site with controlled points of entry/exit.
+Exits directly to discharge to the street - no hiding places.
+Residential is all above grade.
+Parking with security gate ( enterphone for visitor parkiing ) Plan references: